How To Use Hemp Seed Oil For Cooking?

 Both olive oil and hemp oil are beneficial in their own ways.
 However, olive oil has 40% more saturated fats than hemp oil.
 Also, hemp oil is a great substitute for reducing skin conditions’ symptoms and maintaining good gut health.

-Stir-frying or frying isn’t possible with hemp oil as it will get burnt.
-However, hemp oil can be used as a dressing room, sauteing vegetables and shallow frying.
+Stir-frying isn’t possible with hemp oil, as it will get burnt.
+However, hemp oil can be used as a dressing room, sautéing vegetables and shallow frying.

 There are no precautions as such but don’t use hemp oil for frying and use it in recommended amounts around 2 tbsp.